 However, going through SEXTANTE and trying what looks like the equivalent function it will still only allow the output to be saved as a shapefile.
 The attached screenshot shows that one can only choose SHP and when putting .sqlite as extension, the resulting file becomes .sqlite.shp

-#4 Updated by Ole Nielsen about 8 years ago
+#4 Updated by Ole Nielsen over 8 years ago

 Sorry but I can't see which tool are you using?